 Vermont is a small state with relatively low VMT and few fatal crashes each year.
 Vermont's goal has been consistent with FMCSA's goal of reducing the number of fatal CMV crashes.
 Since Vermont is a small state, a couple of bad crashes severely impacts the outcome.
-In CY2013, CY2014, and CY2015 there were CMV crashes with multiple fatalities.
+In CY2015, CY2018, and CY2019 there were single CMV involved crash occurrences that resulted in multiple fatalities.
 Since the VMT stays fairly consistent from year to year, a spike in the number of fatalities magnifies the outcome and makes it difficult to achieve the desired goal.

-Vermont's Crash Reduction Goals have been designed to attempt to reduce the number of large truck and bus crashes in Vermont's high crash counties.
-While DMV has been successful in reducing crashes in the high crash counties, the number of crashes statewide has been static.
-Simply reducing crashes in the high crash counties did not achieve lesser total crashes statewide.
+Vermont's Crash Reduction Goals have been designed to attempt to reduce the number of large truck and bus crashes in Vermont.
+In the past, DMV has been successful in reducing crashes in identified high crash counties however, the average number of crashes statewide has remained static.
+DMV has learned from past multi-year crash objectives, simply reducing crashes in the high crash counties did not achieve lesser total crashes statewide.
 DMV does not want to sacrifice the safety on one highway for safety on another highway.
-Therefore, in an effort to combat this trend, DMV has started completing scheduled traffic enforcement patrols statewide, on both Interstate Highways and State Highways.
+Therefore, in an effort to combat this trend, DMV will now complete scheduled traffic enforcement patrols statewide, on both Interstate Highways and State Highways.
 DMV tries to maintain an omni-presence image using available resources so large truck and bus drivers are alert on all Vermont roadways.

 Vermont has extremely few fatalities from passenger carrier crashes, and doesn't have a specific crash reduction goal for passenger carriers.
 This has always been included with the large truck crash reduction goal.
 Vermont does have an active passenger carrier inspection program.
-From CY2012-CY2016, Vermont has only had three fatalities from passenger carrier crashes.
+From CY2015-CY2019, Vermont has only had two fatalities from passenger carrier crashes.

-Vermont has no specific Hazardous Materials crash reduction goal.
+Vermont has no specific hazardous materials crash reduction goal.
 Vermont has few fatal crashes involving the transportation of hazardous materials.
 This is included in the large truck crash reduction goal.
-From CY2012-CY2016, Vermont has only had one fatal crash involving placarded hazardous materials vehicles.
+From CY2015-CY2019, Vermont only had four fatalities involving placarded hazardous materials vehicles.
+The two fatalities in 2018 were both in the same vehicle, transporting hazardous materials, when it crashed due to the driver experiencing a medical emergency.